In November 2015, Fairfax County voters overwhelmingly approved funding for the South County Police Station and Animal Shelter.

 The growing population of southern Fairfax County will be served by the new police station and animal shelter.
 Officers will have a shorter distance to drive when responding to calls, and officers won’t be pulled away from their own districts.
 The new South County Animal Shelter will offer services such as rabies clinics, pet adoptions, spay and neuter services, wildlife education and a volunteer program in a convenient location.

 Design of the facility will continue through 2019 while the county pursues permits and completes the 2232 zoning process.
-Construction is expected to begin in early 2020, with occupancy in mid-2022.
+Construction is expected to begin in Fall 2020, with occupancy in mid-2022.

 What to Expect